Homotopy Methods for Convex Optimization: Examples of Homotopies

-\begin{theorem} If $p_0,p_1$ are smooth and $\mathcal{R}(p_0), \mathcal{R}(p_1)$ are bounded, then the homotopy $p_t$ from \cref{def:RZ-homotopy} is regular, and therefore the induced differential equation \eqref{eq:diff_eq} has a unique solution. \end{theorem} \begin{proof} Regularity follows from smoothness of the $p_t$.
-Indeed, if a point leaves the innermost ring of zeros of $p_t$ over time, this would imply a multiple zero of some $p_t$ on some line. \end{proof}
+\begin{theorem} If $p_0$ is smooth, $p_1$ has roots with multiplicity $k$, and $\mathcal{R}(p_0), \mathcal{R}(p_1)$ are bounded, then the homotopy $p_t^{[k]}$ from \cref{def:RZ-homotopy} is regular, and therefore the induced differential equation \eqref{eq:diff_eq} has a unique solution. \end{theorem} \begin{proof} Regularity follows from smoothness of the $p_t^{[k]}$.
+Indeed, if a point leaves the innermost ring of zeros of $p_t$ over time, this would imply a multiple zero of some $p_t^{[k]}$ on some line. \end{proof}

+For non-smooth target sets, the smoothing degree $k$ must be sufficiently large to ensure the uniqueness of the solution in \eqref{eq:diff_eq}.
+However, in practice, the numerical solution obtained from the differential equation often converges to the correct result even for smaller values of $k$ (see \cref{fig:lin_func}).
+This behavior may be attributed to two factors: \begin{enumerate}[label=(\roman*)] \item The path of optimal points does not encounter any root of $\hat{p}_t$ with worst-case multiplicity, preserving the uniqueness of the solution. \item The numerical integrator, due to discretization in $t$, effectively bypasses the critical points. \end{enumerate}